noegroup/two_peptides/README.md

 ## Units
-The positions in data files are in units of nanometers.
+The coordinates in data files are in units of nanometers.
 The forces are unbiased forces in units of kJ/mol/nm.
 Units are converted to Angstrom and kcal/mol/A when loading the `TwoPeptidesDataset`.